PASTEL PORTRAIT WORKSHOP

 1. The deposit fee of £100 will be deducted from the balance of the booking.

-2. Fifteen people maximum and we will be assessing and implementing any covid 19 safety measures that remain in place at that time, to ensure the safest environment we can.
+2. Maximum 14 students per class.
+We will be assessing and implementing any covid-19 safety measures that remain in place at that time, to ensure the safest environment we can.
 We will be issuing separate details on covid protective measures implemented.

 Cuong Nguyen's ability to highlight the beauty in the world around him is something that informs his art as well as his perspective.
 One might say that he represents the opposite of the tortured artist cliché: despite the fact that his formative years in Vietnam were characterized by significant hardship, his sometimes romantic and sometimes mysterious portraits and still life paintings reflect his positive outlook and determination to persevere.